s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/value_or_pointer.rst

 .. container::

-   The USM version of oneMKL BLAS routines for DPC++ will accept either a scalar (for example ``float``) or pointer (``float*``) for parameters that represent a single fixed value (not a vector or matrix).
+   The USM version of oneMath BLAS routines for DPC++ will accept either a scalar (for example ``float``) or pointer (``float*``) for parameters that represent a single fixed value (not a vector or matrix).
 These parameters are often named ``alpha`` or ``beta`` in BLAS.